CHASSELL FAMILY PAPERS, 1821-1999. 7.5 linear feet.

 After receiving his B. A. from Cornell College and an M.A. from Columbia in 1921, he attended Union Theological Seminary in New York City, earning a Masters of Arts in psychology of religion.
 He married Ruth Boardman in 1922, and the couple honeymooned in Europe.
 They had two children, Sonya Chassell Wessel and Anstiss Chassell Nadler.

-It was at the seminary where he began to play flute, and in the early 1920s he formed a musical group.
+At the seminary he learned to play flute, and in the early 1920s he formed a musical group.
 He maintained his interest in music, and the group, until he passed away in 1981, reportedly even conducting, from his deathbed, a chamber orchestra made up of his friends.

 He was awarded a Ph.
 D. in education from Columbia University In 1928.
 Like his sisters Clara and Laura, he was drawn to psychology.
 Believing a psychotherapist should also be a physician, Dr. Chassell obtained his medical degree in 1931 from the Mayo Clinic in Rochester, Minnesota.
 In the early 1930s he was a psychiatrist at the Sheppard and Pratt Hospital in Towson, Maryland.